Linfu2023/learning-to-estimate-feature-importance/README.md

 Here is one of the running time evaluation results that will be saved by executing the scripts above with default arguments:
 `clf_running time_result.json`

-**It's worth noting that our results were obtained on a MacBook with 8 cores and 16GB memory, and different devices may yield varying numerical results.
-However, the overall proportions should remain consistent.**
+**It's worth noting that our results were obtained on a MacBook with 8 cores and 16GB memory, and different devices may yield varying numerical results.**

 ```json